Skip to Content

 Bailey plays a Maori Game at the Tamaki Maori Village, Rotorua

-Bailey plays a Maori game and she almost won!
+Bailey played a Maori game, and she almost won!

-One of my favorite day trips from Auckland doesn’t actually require you to go very far from the CBD.
-This fascinating Maori tour led by a Maori guide will teach you all about the myths, legends, and history of this unique culture whilst taking you to some important sites in Auckland CBD and on the West Coast.
+One of the best cultural trips on this list doesn’t actually require you to go very far from the CBD.
+This fascinating Maori tour led by a Maori guide taught us about the myths, legends, and history of this unique culture while taking us to some important sites in Auckland CBD and on the West Coast.

 Some of the stops include Mount Eden and Mount Victoria – two dormant volcanoes that are important sites to both historic and modern-day Maoris.
 It’s a small group tour and questions are encouraged, you will honestly learn so much on this tour!
-The tour also includes a gourmet lunch, prices start from $300 NZD per person!
+The tour also includes a gourmet lunch, prices start from $395 NZD per person and can be booked in advance here.

 12. Raglan